Frunzik Mkrtchyan

-Mher Musheghi Mkrtchyan (Մհեր Մուշեղի Մկրտչյան; 4 July 1930 – 29 December 1993), better known by the name Frunzik (Ֆրունզիկ; Фрунзик), was an Armenian stage and film actor.
+Mher Musheghi Mkrtchyan (Մհեր Մուշեղի Մկրտչյան; 4 July 1930 – 29 December 1993), better known by the name Frunzik (Ֆրունզիկ; Фрунзик), a diminutive of his official given name Frunze, in honor of Mikhail Frunze, was an Armenian stage and film actor.
 Mkrtchyan is widely considered one of the greatest actors of the Soviet period among Armenians and the USSR as a whole.
 He received the prestigious People's Artist of the USSR award in 1984.

 Life

 Childhood

-Mher "Frunzik" Mkrtchyan was born in Leninakan (present day Gyumri) to father Mushegh Mkrtchyan and mother Sanam Mkrtchyan, both of whom were orphaned survivors of the Armenian genocide.
+Frunze (Mher) Mkrtchyan was born in Leninakan (present day Gyumri) to father Mushegh Mkrtchyan and mother Sanam Mkrtchyan, both of whom were orphaned survivors of the Armenian genocide.
 Mushegh Mkrtchyan fled to Gyumri from Mush, while Sanam escaped the genocide from Van.
 His parents met while they were working in a local Leninakan textile factory that was created in the 1930s, with Mushegh later going on to work as a bricklayer and Sanam as a dish washer.

 After marriage, Mushegh and Sanam had their first child, Mher Mkrtchyan, who would be the eldest of their four children; one brother in 1941, Albert Mkrtchyan (who would later become a film director) and two sisters, Clara born in 1934 and Ruzanna born in 1943.
 Mher's nickname, Frunzik, was given to him in honor of Soviet general Mikhail Frunze.
 Growing up, Mher took an interest in the arts, and attended the local art and music school.
 As a child, he would put on informal shows for people living in the neighborhood.
 Frunzik's father praised his acting talent, but pressured his son to pursue a painting career.

 During this period of Mkrtchyan's life, in the aftermath of World War II, poverty and hunger was a commonality.
 As such, his father stole cotton from the textile factory to sell on the black market for extra income to feed his children.
 Mushegh was arrested and given 10 years of hard labor cutting trees in Nizhny Tagil, Sverdlovsk Oblast, Russia.
 Thus, Frunzik and his siblings grew up with their mother, Sanam, who is credited with giving the actor his sense of humor.
 At the age of 17, he began to study and perform at the Leninakan Askanaz Mravyan Theatre Group, his first formal experience acting in theatre.